 Instructions from Dr. Spicka: You are to choose two institutions, ideas, issues, developments, etc. that can be compared and contrasted from two different regions or time periods.
 The topic has to do broadly with issues regarding imperialism, racism, and mass violence.
 Try to make your comparisons as precise as possible and have specific questions that you are trying to answer.

-Advice from Prof. Fic: Review subject encyclopedias (see the Background Sources page of this guide) and general histories on topics that interest you.
+Advice from Prof. Fic: To determine a topic, review subject encyclopedias (see the Background Sources page of this guide) and general histories on topics that interest you.
 Or, see what primary sources you can easily access.
 Collect your ideas and track your progress on your project by utilizing a Research Plan (below).